wklenk/nb-iot-explorer/README.md

 ### Screen: Network Information
 ![Cell Information](media/network-information.jpg)

 Displays network information such as the access technology selected, the selected band and the Channel ID.

 ### Screen: IP Address
 ![IP Address](media/ip-address.jpg)

-The IP address assigned to the BG96 module in the address space applicable to the [PDP](https://en.wikipedia.org/wiki/GPRS_core_network#PDP_context).
+Displays the IP address assigned to the BG96 module in the address space applicable to the [PDP](https://en.wikipedia.org/wiki/GPRS_core_network#PDP_context).

 ### Screen: Geo Position
 ![Geo Position](media/geo-position.jpg)

 Displays the current geo position including Longitude, Latitude and Elevation, and the number of satellites received.

 ### Screen: Date and Time
 ![Date and Time](media/date-and-time.jpg)

 Displays the current date and time in UTC.